 Check out our interactive dashboards – the data is updated every month.
 Use the filters provided to explore the results by town or by a point in time.
 Learn more

-The following presents a demographic snapshot for the most recent survey.
+The following presents a demographic snapshot of the most recent survey.
 Click on the dashboard to explore previous surveys.

 The dashboard below uses a word cloud to illustrate the top 200 words used by participants in their final comments.
 The size of each word indicates how often a word has been used.
 Please note, words that do not add useful context, such as ‘Rio Tinto’, ‘RTIO’, ‘company’ and ‘community/ies’ have been excluded, as have other non-descriptive words such as ‘the’, ‘and’, ‘to’.
 Please also note, comments associated with monthly focus topics are included in this word cloud, but are also presented separately.
 Learn more

 The dashboard below presents the results of the impact and benefit items that have been asked in all surveys, as well as the items asked in previous ‘Pulse’ surveys.
 We will be revisiting all of these items again at various points along the way.
-The results from surveys to date are as follows:
+The results from surveys to date are as follows, noting these items were not asked in April or May 2020 due to the focus on COVID-19:

 We have also explored how the community perceives the social investment activities of Rio Tinto.
-The results are as follows:
+The results are as follows, noting that this item was not asked in April or May 2020 due to the focus on COVID-19:

-The dashboard below presents the results of procedural fairness items that have been asked in all surveys, as well as the items asked in previous ‘Pulse’ surveys.
+The dashboards below present the results of procedural fairness items that have been asked in all surveys, as well as the items, asked in previous ‘Pulse’ surveys.
 We will be revisiting all of these items again at various points along the way.
 The results from surveys to date are as follows:

 We have also explored how the community perceives the overall reputation of Rio Tinto.
-The results are as follows:
+The results are as follows, noting that this item was not asked in April or May 2020 due to the focus on COVID-19:

 The amount and quality of contact with Rio Tinto personnel are presented in the following dashboard:

-How fairly the community feels benefits are distributed are outlined below:
+How fairly the community feels benefits are distributed are outlined below, noting that this item was not asked between April and September 2020 due to the focus on COVID-19:

 The ratings for trust in, and acceptance of, Rio Tinto are presented below: